Wedding Dress 101 – Parts of a Wedding Dress

 Accessories for your Wedding Dress

 Last but not least, we offer so many beautiful accessories for brides who want to elevate their wedding day look!
 First, the tried-and-true wedding veil.
-Much like your wedding dress, you can achieve any look you want to with a veil!
+Much like your wedding dress, you can achieve any look you want with a veil!
 Cathedral or fingertip length, lace or beaded, colorful or ivory.
 Anything you’re searching for, you can find it in a Maggie veil!

 We’ve talked a lot about sleeves already, but did you know you can opt for detachable sleeves?
 Elevate your bridal look with gorgeous long sleeves, for example.
 You could even accomplish a two-in-one look by removing your sleeves for the reception!
 Accessorize with a jacket for an even more dramatic look.

 If you’ve made it this far, congratulations!
 You just aced Wedding Dress Anatomy 101!
 Now that you know all the different parts of a wedding dress and what you’re looking for in your dream dress, explore our website and find a Maggie gown you’re dying to try on!
-Then visit one of our Authorized Retailers near you!
+Then visit one of our Authorized Boutiques near you!

 -->